 On the other hand, walking lacks the moment of suspension.
 Instead, we travel in a series of “flatter” circular arcs.
 When we run up a hill, we need to exaggerate the height of flight phase, while there is no flight phase to exaggerate when walking uphill.
 Ultrarunner Krissy Moehl succinctly crystallized this concept, “Walking takes the bouncing out of your stride.”

 Second, as a hill’s gradient increases, so will the effort required to run up it.
 In longer races, the effort needed to run a particular incline may exceed the average effort a runner will optimally expend during the race and, therefore, burn through fuel stores too fast.
 In shorter races, it might simply be impossible to continue running up a steep pitch.

 When to Walk

-First, you must decide that you are willing to walk, which may be difficult for runners who have primarily run shorter distances or come from road-running backgrounds.
+First, you must first decide that you are willing to walk, which may be difficult for runners who have primarily run shorter distances or come from a road-running background.
 If in doubt, try it in training or a low-key race environment.
 Know that you’re not swallowing your pride when you walk; you’re simply taking part in an activity that includes both running and walking.